markagold1/wsinc/README.md

 | nuttall          |  14263   | 25000  |  30000   | 6400000 |   120  |  23901  | 24377  | 24719   |  -156  |
 | albrecht         |   6941   | 25000  |  30000   | 6400000 |   120  |  22241  | 23462  | 24304   |  -167  |

-Notice the order of magnitude plus increase in complexity of the Parzen design compared to Kaiser, a steep price for a mere 5 dB additional rejection and modest increase in passband flatness.
+Notice the order of magnitude plus increase in complexity of the Parzen design compared to Kaiser, a steep price for a mere 5 dB additional rejection and modest improvement in passband flatness.
 A better trade may be the Albrecht design which provides 17 dB better stopband for a 26% increase in complexity compared to Kaiser.

 ```
 plotres(res);